Screw thread: Coarse versus fine

 The common V-thread standards (ISO 261 and Unified Thread Standard) include a coarse pitch and a fine pitch for each major diameter.
 For example, 1/2-13 belongs to the UNC series (Unified National Coarse) and 1/2-20 belongs to the UNF series (Unified National Fine).
 Similarly, M10 (10 mm nominal outer diameter) as per ISO 261 has a coarse thread version at 1.5 mm pitch and a fine thread version at 1.25 mm pitch.

-The term coarse here does not mean lower quality, nor does the term fine imply higher quality.
-The terms when used in reference to screw thread pitch have nothing to do with the tolerances used (degree of precision) or the amount of craftsmanship, quality, or cost.
-They simply refer to the size of the threads relative to the screw diameter.
+The terms coarse and fine pertain only to thread pitch, not quality or tolerances.

 Coarse threads are more resistant to stripping and cross threading because they have greater flank engagement.
 Coarse threads install much faster as they require fewer turns per unit length.
-Finer threads are stronger as they have a larger stress area for the same diameter thread.
+Fine threads make fasteners stronger as the externally threaded part has a larger minor diameter, leading to more stress area, for the same major diameter thread.
 Fine threads are less likely to vibrate loose as they have a smaller helix angle and allow finer adjustment.
-Finer threads develop greater preload with less tightening torque.